JoshuaKGoldberg/emoji-blast/README.md

   - `x` _(`[-7, 7]`)_: Range of initial horizontal velocity.
   - `y` _(`[-14, -11.7]`)_: Range of initial vertical velocity.
 - `rotation` _(`[-45, 45]`)_: Individual emojis' initial rotation range.

+These values are optional:

+- `preserveOutOfBounds`: Whether to skip removing emojis that move outside of the visible screen.
+- `opacityDelay`: How much to slow down the (time elapsed / framerate) opacity reduction each tick (recommendation: `100` to fade out over a few seconds).

 Causing emojis to spin wildly out of control: